diyasharma22/diyasharma22/README.md

 ## About Me

-I’m an Electronics and Communication Engineering (ECE) student with a strong interest in problem-solving, algorithms, and writing clean, efficient code.
+I’m an Electronics and Communication Engineering (ECE) student who enjoys building and experimenting with software projects.
+I like turning ideas into working applications and learning through hands-on coding rather than purely theoretical problem sets.

-Currently focused on mastering **C++ and core Data Structures & Algorithms**, I enjoy tackling challenges that strengthen my programming fundamentals.
+My current focus is on improving my programming skills in **C++ and JavaScript**, exploring practical applications through small projects, and understanding how software systems can be designed clearly and efficiently.

-- **Learning:** Deepening knowledge of C++, javascript and electronics tools
+- **Learning:** Programming fundamentals, C++, JavaScript, and core software and hardware concepts
-- **Creating:** Implementing small programs, solving algorithm challenges, and building mini-projects
+- **Creating:** Web-based applications, mini-projects, and functional prototypes
-- **Aiming For:** A strong technical foundation and the skills to become a confident, reliable software engineer
+- **Aiming For:** Strong practical coding skills and readiness for software-focused internships

 ---